Person-in-existence/revisionProgram/files.md

 - ### Header:
   -   String title
   -   String date (See Document Requirements)
+  - String nextDate
+    - The date the document should next be revised on
 - ### Content:
   - int num_facts
     - The number of facts in the document